 The State Dynamics Viewpoint explains how QP Application shall implement hierarchical state machines.
-This design viewpoint is most important and relevant to QP Application developers, who's primary activity is designing and ultimately implementing the hierarchical state machines of Active Objects.
+This design viewpoint is most important and relevant to QP Application developers, whose primary activity is designing and ultimately implementing the hierarchical state machines of Active Objects.

 This viewpoint consists of two parts:

 The design concerns in this viewpoint correspond to the "recipes" for implementing various state machine elements.
-The state diagram and the table below list the elements and provides links to the design views in the "QHsm-based implementation" and "QMsm-based implementation".
+The state diagram and the table below list the elements and provide links to the design views in the "QHsm-based implementation" and "QMsm-based implementation".

 The state machine elements labeled in Figure SDS-SM are as follows:

-Label | Design concern | QHsm-based implementation | QMsm-based implementation |
+| Label | Design concern | QHsm-based implementation | QMsm-based implementation |

-declaring application-level state machine subclass | SDS_QA_QHsm_decl | SDS_QA_QMsm_decl | |
+| declaring application-level state machine subclass | SDS_QA_QHsm_decl | SDS_QA_QMsm_decl | |

-[1] | implementing top-most initial pseudo-state | SDS_QA_QHsm_top_init | SDS_QA_QMsm_top_init |
+| [1] | implementing top-most initial pseudo-state | SDS_QA_QHsm_top_init | SDS_QA_QMsm_top_init |

-[2] | implementing states (including states nested in other states) | SDS_QA_QHsm_state | SDS_QA_QMsm_state |
+| [2] | implementing states (including states nested in other states) | SDS_QA_QHsm_state | SDS_QA_QMsm_state |

-[3] | implementing state entry actions | SDS_QA_QHsm_entry | SDS_QA_QMsm_entry |
+| [3] | implementing state entry actions | SDS_QA_QHsm_entry | SDS_QA_QMsm_entry |

-[4] | implementing state exit actions | SDS_QA_QHsm_exit | SDS_QA_QMsm_exit |
+| [4] | implementing state exit actions | SDS_QA_QHsm_exit | SDS_QA_QMsm_exit |

-[5] | implementing nested initial transitions | SDS_QA_QHsm_nest_init | SDS_QA_QMsm_nest_init |
+| [5] | implementing nested initial transitions | SDS_QA_QHsm_nest_init | SDS_QA_QMsm_nest_init |

-[6] | implementing state transitions | SDS_QA_QHsm_tran | SDS_QA_QMsm_tran |
+| [6] | implementing state transitions | SDS_QA_QHsm_tran | SDS_QA_QMsm_tran |

-[7] | implementing internal transitions | SDS_QA_QHsm_intern | SDS_QA_QMsm_intern |
+| [7] | implementing internal transitions | SDS_QA_QHsm_intern | SDS_QA_QMsm_intern |

-[8] | implementing choice points and guard conditions | SDS_QA_QHsm_choice | SDS_QA_QMsm_choice |
+| [8] | implementing choice points and guard conditions | SDS_QA_QHsm_choice | SDS_QA_QMsm_choice |

-[9] | Guard condition with internal transition | SDS_QA_QHsm_choice | SDS_QA_QMsm_choice |
+| [9] | Guard condition with internal transition | SDS_QA_QHsm_choice | SDS_QA_QMsm_choice |

-[10] | Guard condition with regular transition | SDS_QA_QHsm_choice | SDS_QA_QMsm_choice |
+| [10] | Guard condition with regular transition | SDS_QA_QHsm_choice | SDS_QA_QMsm_choice |

-[11] | implementing state history | SDS_QA_QHsm_hist | SDS_QA_QMsm_hist |
+| [11] | implementing state history | SDS_QA_QHsm_hist | SDS_QA_QMsm_hist |

-[12] | implementing transition to state history | SDS_QA_QHsm_hist_tran | SDS_QA_QMsm_hist_tran |
+| [12] | implementing transition to state history | SDS_QA_QHsm_hist_tran | SDS_QA_QMsm_hist_tran |

 Declaring QP::QHsm subclass.

-subclass of QP::QHsm shown in Figure SDS-SM: [1]
+The following snippet of code shows the complete declaration of the ToasterOven subclass of QP::QHsm shown in Figure SDS-SM:

 [1] Declaration of class ToasterOven

-inherits QP::QHsm, so it can have a state machine that must be implemented according to the rules specified in the QHsm Design View.
+[2] Class ToasterOven inherits QP::QHsm, so it can have a state machine that must be implemented according to the rules specified in the QHsm Design View.

 [3] The class can have data members (typically private), which will be accessible inside the state machine as the "extended-state variables".